 - Only the patient and a caregiver should come into the office.

 - When you're not at home, wear a mask or facial covering.
-Please wear a facial covering - even if it's homemade - to your appointment.
-(Patients with respiratory symptoms will be given a mask at the office.)
+It's required to wear a facial covering - even if it's homemade - to your appointment.
+(Patients and caregivers will be given a mask, if needed.)
 It can reduce the spread of the virus and help people who may have the virus - and do not know it - from transmitting it to others.
 Here's a video on cloth face covering for COVID-19.
 Masks are not recommended for children under two years old or for those with breathing problems.
 If you're concerned about falling, and the mask limits your vision, please use your best judgement.

 We are taking these safeguards for everyone's wellbeing.